apiato/documentation/docs/components/optional-components/events.md

 - All general
   - Events MUST be placed in the `app/Ship/Events` directory.
   - Listeners MUST be placed in the `app/Ship/Listeners` directory.
-- Listeners CAN listen to all cross-container & cross-section events.
+- Listeners CAN listen to all cross-container and cross-section events.
 - Events & Listeners MUST be registered in the location where you intend to handle that event. (unless using [event discovery](https://laravel.com/docs/events#event-discovery))
   - If you intend to handle an event in:
     - A container, the Listener MUST be registered in `App\Containers\{Section}\{Container}\Providers\EventServiceProvider` class.